JdejesusIsaac/cv/README.md

 I need some real world experience, I'm ready to put in pain with a dedicated team who love their craft as much as I do.

-I need some friends who share the same interest and love basketball as much as me.
+I need some friends who share the same interest and love sports and video games  as much as me.
 I'm just annoying to my guys that don’t know tech.
+If I'm not watching Jre, I'm listening to naval for financial and spiritual advice .